-One of the most common mistakes that compromise pictures of sunsets is excessive use of post-processing effects.
+One of the most common mistakes that compromise pictures of sunsets is the excessive use of post-processing effects.
 Sunset colors are amazing just the way they are.
 Don’t use extreme orange or red shades, a surreal glow, or unnatural contrast.
-One of the major advantages of Luminar 3 is its subtlety.
+One of the major advantages of Luminar Neo is its subtlety.
 There are, of course, sunset photos that call for dramatic effects, but most are famous for their natural beauty.

 Photo by Nico Sircas

 Sunset and sunrise pictures are great by themselves, but these exquisite moments of the day are perfect for other types of compositions.
+How to photograph the sunset?
 Make sure your images have a strong focal point.
 Sunsets add a temporal dimension to your photograph.
 They also add a specific mood, which can be romantic, nostalgic, or sad.
 It’s all up to you and your compositions.
 Photographing an abandoned house or industrial plant at sunset will have a different effect than photographing a newborn child sleeping in the sunset light.

 Use storytelling and think about the message you want to convey.
 Organize your compositions around an interesting theme and experiment with different perspectives.
 Use the focal point to emphasize your main character.

-Many advertising campaigns and fashion photo sessions happen on the beach at sunset.
+Many advertising campaigns and fashion photo sessions happen on the beach at sunset and golden hour.
+This is the best time for sunset photos.
 The psychological impact of sunsets and the flattering light attract commercial and fashion photographers.
-One of the photography trends of 2021 is a return to snapshots and candid compositions.
-Even when you have a planned photoshoot, encourage your models or clients to act naturally, to engage in an activity, and to forget about the camera.
-Beach photography needs to be believable, to expose a certain lifestyle, and to convince viewers to join you.
+One of the photography trends of 2023 is a return to snapshots and candid compositions.
+Even when you have a planned photoshoot, encourage your models or clients to act naturally, engage in an activity, and forget about the camera.
+Beach photography needs to be believable, expose a certain lifestyle, and convince viewers to join you.

 Getting a sunset image right involves good technique and creative composition.
 It’s not enough to know how to use the camera and to learn a few specific settings.
 This amazing show that nature gives us demands dedication and respect.
+How to take sunset photos?
 A sunset is artful and full of colors, but it’s also the story of a day and a place.
 Aside from its artistic value, a sunset impresses people through the mood it generates.
 It’s the sense of an ending, to paraphrase the writer Julian Barnes.